- Student responsibility

 - A student must have a grade point average of 3.0 or higher in major courses in order to submit a departmental honors proposal.

 - The student registers for a 1-2-hour independent study no sooner than the junior year.
 During this independent study, the student develops, with supervision from a sponsoring professor in the student's major, a proposal for his/her honors project.
-(Guidelines for the proposal should be obtained from the registrar.)
+(Guidelines for the proposal should be obtained from the associate dean.)
 At the end of the independent study, the student presents the proposal to a sponsoring committee consisting of the major professor assisted by two other faculty members, one of whom is from outside the major department.
 Additional resource persons, such as staff members and persons from outside the Bluffton University community, may be asked to advise.

 - The proposal, signed by members of the sponsoring committee and by the appropriate department chair (or chairs), is submitted by the sponsoring professor to the Special Studies and Honors Committee before April 1 of the junior year.
 The student defends the merits of the proposal before the Special Studies and Honors Committee.